List of members of the New Zealand Legislative Council: Appointment and tenure

 The New Zealand Constitution Act 1852 provided for councillors to be appointed for life terms by the governor.
 The first appointments were made by Governor George Grey in 1853, who chose from three broad groups: a 'prestige' group (e.g. wealthy runholders or nobility), a group with previous political experience, and a group of officials.
-Captain Bellairs, Major Lloyd, Dr Ralph Richardson, and Henry William Petre belonged to the first group.
+Captain Bellairs, Major Lloyd, Dr Ralph Richardson, and Henry Petre belonged to the first group.
 The second group was made up of Henry Seymour (who had been a nominee of the Legislative Council of New Munster, which never met), whilst John Salmon and Frederick Whitaker represented the Legislative Council of New Ulster.
 William Swainson, Henry St. Hill, Mathew Richmond, and William Kenny were previous officials and represented the third group.
 John Salmon, William Swainson and Frederick Whitaker were the first three appointments (on 26 May 1853), and Mathew Richmond was appointed on 23 June 1853.
 The remaining appointments in 1853 were made on 31 December.

 The quorum of the Legislative Council was fixed at five, and there was no initial upper limit of positions.
 Instructions received by the governor in 1855 contained an upper limit of 15 positions, which was increased to 20 in 1861, and removed altogether in 1862.